Overview

 Who this treatment helps

-A trigger point injection may be considered for people with:
+A trigger point injection for chest pain may be considered for people with:

 - Tender knots or tight bands in the chest or upper back muscles